-Carol Silverman has been involved with Balkan and Romani music and culture for over twenty-five years as a researcher, teacher, performer and educational activist.
+Carol Silverman has been involved with Balkan and Romani music and culture for over thirty years as a researcher, teacher, performer and educational activist.
 An award-winning professor of cultural anthropology and folklore at the University of Oregon, she teaches and writes about Balkan folklore, ethnography, and human rights issues among Roma.
 Based on fieldwork in Bulgaria, Macedonia, and New York, her research analyzes the relationship among music, politics, ritual and gender.
+She is the curator of Balkan Music for the new international RomArchive.
+Carol was profiled in the Spring/Summer 2001 Kef Times.

-Carol is deeply involved in educational activities regarding the human rights of Roma.
-She speaks at national at international conferences and is on the Board of Directors of Voice of Roma, an NGO in California that promotes Romani culture and supports Romani refugees in Kosovo.
+Carol is involved in many educational activities regarding the human rights of Roma.
+She has been a guest lecturer at numerous national at international conferences and is on the Board of Directors of Voice of Roma, an American NGO that promotes Romani culture and supports Romani migrants.
+She is now co-supervising a VOR and Harvard University survey project among American Roma about their culture and experience with discrimination.

 Since the fall of communism, the music of Roma of Eastern Europe has become a staple at world music festivals and dance clubs in the United States and Western Europe.
 Talented Romani musicians who are consummate performers and innovators as well as technically superb artists now travel across continents for tours and concerts.
 But we should be careful not to generalize the success of a select group of famous artists to all Roma, or even to all Romani musicians.
 Despite the celebration of Gypsy music, anti-Romani sentiments are growing all over Europe.
 Since 1989 thousands of Roma have emigrated westward due to deteriorating living conditions in Eastern Europe; as a result, fears of “Gypsy hordes” are being revived and entrenched stereotypes of thievery have revived.
 In this heightened atmosphere of xenophobia, Roma are paradoxically revered as musicians and reviled as people; underlying these phenomena are the opposite emotions of fear and admiration shored up by historical stereotyping.